sdarlington/sdarlington.github.io/content/posts/2007-01-07-photopresslightbox-patch.md

 You’ll need to follow the following few steps to do the same with your own site:

 1. Disable the Photopress plugin if you already have it installed
 2. Download the Lightbox Javascript library and install it on your webserver.
-I put it in *wp-content/lightbox* ((You’ll need to keep the same directory structure as in the LightBox ZIP file.
-For example, you should see three directories “css”, “images”
-    and “js” Inside the “lightbox” directory on the webserver.)).
+I put it in *wp-content/lightbox*[^1].
 Remember where you put it as you’ll need it again in a couple of steps
 3. Download and install the plugin.
 If you don’t have Photopress, try [this full version](/wp-content/uploads/2007/01/photopress-095sd.zip "Patched Photopress (Full Version)").
 If you already have Photopress 0.9.5, you can download either [the only file that’s changed](/wp-content/uploads/2007/01/photopressphp.txt "Patched Photopress (Changed file)") or [this patch file](/wp-content/uploads/2007/01/photopressphppatch.txt "Patched Photopress (Patched File)")
 4. Activate the plugin
 5. Go to the Photopress Options screen.
 Look at the bottom of the screen.
 Here you can enable/disable the Lightbox effect and point Photopress to the Lightbox Javascript routines
-6. Also make sure that you have switched off the “Link to Album” feature[^1]
+6. Also make sure that you have switched off the “Link to Album” feature[^2]
 7. You’re done

 Please let me know how you get on.
 Hope you like it!
+[^1]: You’ll need to keep the same directory structure as in the LightBox ZIP file.
+For example, you should see three directories “css”, “images”
+    and “js” Inside the “lightbox” directory on the webserver.
-[^1]: Thanks to Roman Seibel for figuring this out.
+[^2]: Thanks to Roman Seibel for figuring this out.